SnailWalkerYC/SnailWalkerYC.github.io/_posts/2019-08-05-depth-estimation.md

 In supervised depth estimation, the paper [Deep Ordinal Regression Network for Monocular Depth Estimation](http://openaccess.thecvf.com/content_cvpr_2018/html/Fu_Deep_Ordinal_Regression_CVPR_2018_paper.html) got the state-of-art depth estimation accuracy at that time.

+***

 #### Basics of depth models
 - Inverse warping: the traditional warping will map the input frame to output frame, but this kind of warping will make the output data misalignment or multiple value in one position.
 Inverse mapping is the inverse process of this, every pixel data in output frame will find its correspondence in input data.
 In this situation, inverse warping can eliminate the forward warping problem.
 During the inverse warping process, the interpolation can be use to get more accurate results.
+- devonconvolution:
+- Multi-scale scheme:

+***

 #### Futher reading
 In the 3D computer vision domain, there are many sub-domain using the depth estimation for enhancement.
 I choose two as an example:
-- TUM DVSO: [Deep Virtual Stereo Odometry: Leveraging Deep Depth Prediction for Monocular Direct Sparse Odometry](https://arxiv.org/abs/1807.02570) In this paper, the
+- TUM DVSO: [Deep Virtual Stereo Odometry: Leveraging Deep Depth Prediction for Monocular Direct Sparse Odometry](https://arxiv.org/abs/1807.02570) In this paper, the depth estimation is used to initialize the mono-DSO selected point depth and virtual stereo constrains for outlier filtering.
+- Cornell Pseudo LiDAR: [Pseudo-LiDAR from Visual Depth Estimation: Bridging the Gap in 3D Object Detection for Autonomous Driving](https://arxiv.org/abs/1812.07179).
+In this paper, the raw image is transformed into depth image, then depth images are used for 3D object detection.